cwolock/survML/README.md

             doi={10.1080/10618600.2024.2304070}
     }

-After using the variable importance functions, please cite the
+For variable importance, please cite the following:
-following:

     @article{wolock2025assessing,
         author = {Wolock, Charles J and Gilbert, Peter B and Simon, Noah and Carone, Marco},